Boryslav Bereza: Biography

 In September 2016, Bereza had a row with "Television news service" journalists.

 On 9 May 2017, he made a scandal with a police officer during the "Immortal Regiment" in Kyiv (Beryoza was among those who tried to prevent it from being carried out).

 On 24 January 2019 on the sidelines of the PACE, during a briefing by the Deputy Speaker of the Rada, Iryna Herashchenko, he pushed the journalist of the Russia-1 TV channel Olga Skabeyeva, since she, in his opinion, interfered with Herashchenko's speech.
 The head of Chechnya, Ramzan Kadyrov, reacted to Bereza's act, demanding an apology from him to Skabeyeva, threatening to slap him in the face.

 In the July 2019 Ukrainian parliamentary election Bereza tried to win back his seat in the 213th electoral district.
 But he failed to achieve this goal.
 As an independent politician he placed third with 17.96% of the votes.
 The district was won by Artem Dubnov of the Servant of the People party with 36.27% of the votes.

 Bereza was the candidate of his own party, the Eco-party (Екопартія), for the post of Mayor of Kyiv in the 2020 Kyiv local election set for 25 October 2020 and did lead the local Kyiv Ekoparty election list in the same election.
 Incumbent Mayor Klitschko was re-elected in the first round of this election with 50.52% of the votes, Bereza finished in 10th place with 7.448 votes.
 Ekoparty won no Kyiv City Council seats and was, with the 17th place in the election, not even close to doing so.

 On 10 April 2022, he ended up on the territory of the Truskavets Convent, where he refused to serve a summons to the military enlistment office.
+Bereza himself claimed that he already had signed on to the Territorial Defense Brigade of Kyiv, and that the incident was an example of negative campaigning.